Budapest Cowbells: Budapest Cowboys

 The Cowboys were the first Hungarian American football team.
 American businessman Tom Kelly established it in 1991 as Budapest Starforce and they played the first American football match in Hungary against Munich Nightmare.
 In 1993, under new head coach Jeff Egan, they merged with the other Hungarian club Budapest Lions.
-That year they went undefeated in the Austrian Football League Third Division, losing only to the Vienna Vikings II (second team) from the First Division in the League Championship.
+That year they went undefeated in the Austrian Football League Third Division, losing only to the Vienna Vikings II (second team) from the second division (third tier) in the League Championship.
 In 1994 they changed their name into Budapest Cowboys.
 Due to their routing of third division teams the year prior they were moved up to the second division (third tier) where they again went undefeated during the regular season.
 They won most games by a wide margin, but lost in the League Championship game again to the second team of the Vikings; this time only by a point.
-The coaches rotated again before the 1995 season.
-As there were no other Hungarian teams they participated the Czech and lower Austrian leagues but in 2000 the club stopped working.
+The coaches rotated again before the 1995 season and played in the third tier level in Austria finishing with a losing season.
+As there were no other Hungarian teams they participated the Czech and lower Austrian leagues until 2000 when the club stopped working.

 In 2004 with the establishment of the Budapest Wolves Hungarian American football went alive.
 Some old Cowboys joined the new team, some started to train again, and in 2006 the Budapest Cowboys have been re-established.
 In 2007, they won the 2nd Division, and in 2008 they finished as runners-up in the Hungarian Bowl.
 In 2008 and 2009 they participated in the Central European Football League.

 The Cowboys participated in the IFAF CEI Interleague in 2011 and 2012.